-The Ph.D. and M.S. program are open to any individual regardless of race, color, creed, religion, national origin, sex, age, handicap, or place of residence.
+The Ph.D. and M.S. program are open to any individual regardless of race, color, creed, religion, national origin, sex, age, handicap.
 All applicants are considered on a competitive basis.
-A degree in pharmacy is not required for admission; however, familiarity with pharmacy (in particular) and health care (in general) is considered an asset.
+A degree in pharmacy is not required for admission; however, familiarity with health care is considered an asset.

 The department adheres to the following requirements:

-• Statement of interest including career goals, the reason for selecting a program of study in Pharmaceutical Outcomes and Research, and how your research interests in subjects relevant to those of our graduate program evolved.
-You may also use that space to speak to which faculty members have research interests consistent with your own.
+- A statement of interest including career goals, reasons for selecting a program of study in Pharmaceutical Outcomes and Research, and how your research interests relevant to our graduate program evolved.
+You may also mention faculty members whose research interests align with yours.

 NOTES:

-• The graduate program in Pharmaceutical Outcomes & Policy requires substantial quantitative skills as the coursework and training involves biostatistics and programming.
-The faculty look for evidence of quantitative proficiency including excellent grades in undergraduate or graduate level coursework in higher level mathematics (e.g. calculus) or statistics.
+- The graduate program in Pharmaceutical Outcomes & Policy requires substantial quantitative skills, as the coursework and training involves biostatistics and programming.
+The faculty look for evidence of quantitative proficiency, such as excellent grades in undergraduate or graduate level coursework in mathematics, coding, or statistics.

-• Satisfaction of general requirements does not guarantee admission.
-Admission to the Ph.D. program in particular is limited and is on a very competitive basis.
+- Meeting the general requirements does not guarantee admission.
+Admission to the Ph.D. program, in particular, is limited and highly competitive .

 International Applicants